nrfconnect/sdk-nrf/doc/nrf/libraries/caf/sensor_manager.rst

 Changing sensor sample period
 =============================

-In order to change sensor sample period you have to send :c:struct:set_sensor_period_event with new period value in milliseconds.
+To change sensor sample period you have to send :c:struct:`set_sensor_period_event` with new period value in milliseconds.
 To identify which sensor sampling period you want to change, set the sensor description in :c:struct:`set_sensor_period_event`.
 The following code shows an example of changing accelerometer sampling to 400 ms: